Docy Child

 Stage 1

-This initial review is primarily focused on validating whether your QMS is appropriately designed — whether the documented processes exist, are effective, and comply with the standard requirements.
-The auditor will also gauge your own understanding of the standard, and discuss planning for stage 2.
+This initial review is primarily focused on validating whether your QMS is appropriately designed and whether the documented processes exist, are effective, and comply with the standard requirements.
+The auditor will also gauge your own understanding of the standard and discuss planning for stage 2.
 Ideally, stage 1 should take place two to four weeks before stage 2, so that the management system does not substantially change between the two stages.

 Stage 2

-In stage 2, the auditor will conduct a more thorough assessment of your QMS, and evaluate whether it is implemented effectively and meets ISO 9001 requirements.
+In stage 2, the auditor will conduct a more thorough assessment of your QMS and evaluate whether it is implemented effectively and meets ISO 9001 requirements.

 Stage 3